 Examination of classical debates and contemporary demographic issues such as low fertility, population aging and migration policies.
 Introduction to the concepts, tools and techniques that demographers use; focus on empirical demographic research.

-Selected Topics in Sociology
+SOCI 5606 [0.5 credit] Selected Topics in Sociology

 Topic varies from year to year.
 Students should check with the Department regarding the topic offered.